Michael-laffin/fork-repository-skill/README.md

 - **Focus spawned windows** - Bring new terminal windows to front automatically, or keep them in background based on user preference
 - **More agentic coding tools** - Add cookbooks for OpenCode, and other agentic coding tools.
+- **Output streaming** - Stream terminal output back to the UI in real-time
+- **Saved workflows** - Save and replay common fork configurations
+- **Multi-fork launch** - Launch multiple agents in parallel with one click
 - **Whatever else you can think of** - Feel free to fork the terminal fork skill and make it your own.

 ## Master **Agentic Coding**